jsfix-ci/redux-data-collections/README.md

 ```

 ### Customizing the default reducer
 The reducer returned from `redux-data-collections` is designed to handle specific actions.
-If we need custom actions we can join the collectionReducer form `redux-data-collections` with our custom reducer using `reduceReducers`.
+For most usecases these default actions will allow you to work smoothly with the collections.
+However, if we need custom actions we can join the collectionReducer from `redux-data-collections` with our custom reducer using `reduceReducers`.

 ```js
 import createCollectionReducer, { reduceReducers } from 'redux-data-collections'